ndremferraz/matrix_multiplication_kernel_optimizations/README.md

 }
 ```
+The kernel takes in three matrices A, B, and C, of dimensions MxN, NxK, and MxK, and performs AxB = C.
 And the idea was to optimize this kernel and benchmark the performance improvements!

 1. The first Optimized kernel reanrranged the Thread executions to make use of memory coalescing